 Tankless and instant hot water? magic… no its not magic.
 There are boiler units out there which will heat water as its flowing hence the name instant!
 Gas instant hot water units are what you are looking for, as electric ones require such a high power draw you would need a larger amount of electric which wont be practical.

 Ventilation, ventilation and more ventilation is really important!
 Most of these units are designed for either well ventilated / large rooms or outdoors use, not the back of a van.
 Always read the instructions and make sure you ventilate and build a suitable flu system.

 You could always harness the solar engine coming from the big yellow blob in the sky we call the sun.
-Either via the means of a solar shower bag (a big water carrier which is solid black) or even tubes on the van coloured black to absorb the solar heat.
+Either via the means of a solar shower bag like this one or this one (affiliate links) (a big water carrier which is solid black) or even tubes on the van coloured black to absorb the solar heat.

 This has the benefits of not needing any complicated gas installations and can be as simple or complicated as you make it, the simplest is the black water carrier chuck on top of your roof!

 Lets face it in the UK you aren’t going to get crazy boiling water using this solution, but for a freshing shower in the summer this would work perfectly.
 These obviously work best for showers, but you could empty the water into a bucket for things like dishes, though they may not be much use in the winter or short days though!

 Make hot water whilst your driving?
 Say what?
 Yep, you heard me, its what we have in our campervan and love it.
 It’s hooked into our engines coolant system which means whilst we drive and the engines heats up, it also heats up a tank of water – basically the same concept as #2 but using your engine as the heat source.